What Battery Size is Best for Your Electric Bike?

 Pros

-• Designed to perfectly fit and work with specific Engwe e-bikes.
+• Designed to perfectly fit with specific Engwe e-bikes.

-• The integrated lock provides peace of mind when leaving the bike unattended.
+• The integrated lock provides peace of mind.

 • Suitable for many commutes and leisure rides.